AI SEO strategies learned from the PlushBeds case study

 - Expertise: Quoting in-house sleep experts or board-certified professionals.

-Operationalizing AI SEO: A Roadmap for Marketers
+Operationalizing AI SEO: A roadmap for marketers

 Achieving results similar to the PlushBeds case study requires a tactical shift in content production and auditing.